Federico Chiesa transfer: Liverpool agree £12.5m deal with Juventus for Italy forward

 Liverpool have agreed a £12.5m deal with Juventus to sign Italy forward Federico Chiesa.

-Sky Sports News revealed on Monday that Liverpool had made inquiries about the player, who has been told he can leave Juve.
+Sky Sports News revealed on Monday that Liverpool had made enquiries about the player, who has been told he can leave Juve.

 Barcelona had also been said to be interested in Chiesa, but are struggling to free up the margin in their wage bill to be able to register him, while interest from Saudi Arabia was believed to have posed the biggest competition to Liverpool in securing his signature.

-Chiesa joined Juventus on a permanent deal in 2022 following an initial two-year loan from Fiorentina and has made 98 appearances for the club, scoring 21 times.
+Chiesa joined Juventus on a permanent deal in 2022 following an initial two-year loan from Fiorentina and has made 98 appearances for the Turin-based club, scoring 32 goals in 131 appearances in all competitions, including 21 times in 98 Serie A matches.

+Chiesa also played a key role in Italy's Euro 2021 triumph, including in the final where Roberto Mancini's side beat England 2-1 at Wembley.

+Chiesa would become new Liverpool head coach Arne Slot's second signing this summer after the Reds recently agreed a deal to sign Valencia goalkeeper Giorgi Mamardashvili for £25m plus £4m in add-ons, although the Georgia international will remain with the LaLiga club until next summer.

 Italian football expert Mina Rzouki on Sky Sports News: